 Redfin's team-based approach

-You’ll be assigned a lead agent to represent you, but you’ll also interact with several different members of the team, such as associate agents whose main responsibility is to conduct showings and relay questions and requests from customers to the lead agent.
+You’ll be assigned a lead agent to represent you.
+Still, you’ll also interact with several different members of the team, such as associate agents whose main responsibility is to conduct showings and relay questions and requests from customers to the lead agent.

 The advantage of this system is that you’re not relying entirely on your real estate agent to keep things moving.
-For example, if a potential buyer wants to tour your home, there’s usually an associate agent available even if the lead agent is not.
+For example, if a potential buyer wants to tour your home, there’s usually an associate agent available even if the lead agent isn't.

 Agent selection: Are Redfin agents good?

-Redfin agents are licensed realtors, and their quality is comparable to traditional agents.
+Redfin agents are licensed realtors, and their quality is comparable to that of traditional agents.
 The level of service varies by individual agent, whether you’re working with Redfin or a traditional brokerage.
 Some of Redfin’s agents are excellent, while others may not be the right fit for your needs.
-When looking to find a real estate agent, you should focus on the quality of individual agent rather than the brand they work for.
+When looking to find a real estate agent, you should focus on the quality of the individual agent rather than the brand.

 What is a Redfin Lead Agent?